Do you fear marketing?

-In my many years as a business coach, I regularly come across businesses that don't have a marketing plan or strategy, or even, a small predefined annual budgetary spend for marketing.
+In my many years as a business coach, I regularly come across businesses that don’t have a marketing plan or strategy, or even, a small predefined annual budgetary spend for marketing.
 It is ubiquitous for companies to look at marketing as a cost rather than an investment.
 Business owners have a conscious understanding that marketing should be considered an asset.
 They get the aspect of reputation building and creating an emotional attachment to their brand.
-They also recognise they have been marketed too and become a willing purchaser of brands who have sold their wares proactively.
-However, they haven't necessarily had that experience of marketing being an investment where their businesses are concerned.
+They also recognise they have been marketed to and become a willing purchaser of brands who has sold their wares proactively.
+However, they haven\’t necessarily had that experience of marketing being an investment where their businesses are concerned.
 Why?

 Let me explain!

 Seeing marketing as purely a cost is somewhat alien to me.
 I suspect those that do see it as a cost are representative of a risk-averse attitude.
 When the business leader does embark on any form of proactive marketing, far too much dabbling and a lack of planning and longevity eventually lead to a business leader mistrusting the process.
 Indeed, many mistakes and attitudes demonstrate reasons for marketing failure: